limaagabriel/limaagabriel/README.md

 I'm currently working at [BTG Pactual](https://www.btgpactual.com/), which is the largest investment bank in Latin America, implementing tools to improve the portfolio managment problem.
 It provides a significant amount of technical challenges, including horizontal scaling, use of web frameworks, adaptive algorithms for complex problem-solving.
 Thereby, it requires me to look for better solutions continuously.

 Also, I'm a co-founder at [Imogen](https://www.imogen.com.br/), which is a DeepTech startup based in Recife which aims at delivering cutting-edge technology to assisted reproduction laboratories.
+This is a personal challenge as I need to learn skills about developing a new business, managing people and building a disruptive solution in an environment with lots of uncertainty.

 Therefore, I'm frequently experimenting and learning new tools and implementing my ideas.
 This profile hosts these experiments and projects, which I try to keep it as organized as possible.
 Also, I'm developing a personal webpage with blogging capabilities to discuss these projects in a more detailed manner.